1. Names and contact information for the responsible parties

 2. Contact information for the data protection officer

-The person responsible for data protection at AWEBA is:
+This person is responsible for data protection:

 Attorney RA Dr. Thorsten B. Behling